junaidhamzae/codereap/README.md

 CodeReap is especially useful:

 - after AI-assisted refactors
-- after feature spikes and rapid prototyping
+- after rapid prototyping and spikes
 - before handing a repo to an AI agent for implementation
 - before or after large migrations
 - before archiving or sunsetting product areas
-- as a CI guardrail to stop dead code from piling up
+- as a CI guardrail against dead code buildup

-Less dead code means less junk for AI to read, summarize, reason over, or confidently misunderstand.
+Less dead code means less junk for humans and AI to read, summarize, reason over, or confidently misunderstand.

 ---